 Visits to Gengenbach, Lake Titisee, Freiburg, Karlsruhe

-A day at the Parai Daiza Gardens of the World near Mons
+A day at the Paira Daiza Gardens of the World near Mons

 Below is a list of pick-up points available on this tour.